mAyush24/reactChess/DEPLOYMENT.md

    - Make sure to redeploy after adding environment variables
    - Check that variable names match exactly (case-sensitive)

+5. **MIME Type Errors**:
+   - This error occurs when the server serves HTML instead of JavaScript files
+   - The `vercel.json` configuration should handle SPA routing correctly
+   - If the error persists, try clearing browser cache or using incognito mode
+   - Ensure the build process completes successfully before deployment

 ### Useful Commands:

 ```bash